-How the Windrush generation changed British music and arts forever
+How the Windrush generation changed British music and the arts forever

-Today (22 June 2020) is Windrush Day – 72 years since Empire Windrush’s most famous journey, when it brought around 500 passengers from the Caribbean who were invited to the UK to help fill a labour shortage after the Second World War.
+It carried more than 800 passengers from the Caribbean who had been invited to the UK to help rebuild Britain, filling a labour shortage left by the Second World War.

-With them they brought over jazz, blues, Calypso and a host of musical styles that enriched and transformed the British music scene.
+With them, they brought over jazz, blues, calypso, and a host of other musical styles that enriched and transformed the British music scene.

 Who are the Windrush generation?

-The ‘Windrush generation’ includes anyone who immigrated to Britain from the Caribbean between 1948 and 1971, starting with the arrival of the Empire Windrush.
+The ‘Windrush generation’ includes anyone who immigrated to Britain from the Caribbean between 1948 and 1971, named after the arrival of one of the most famous ships: the Empire Windrush.

-But when they arrived, they were confronted with intolerance and racism from many of the white population.
+However, when they arrived in the UK they were also met with hostility, intolerance and racism from much of the white population.

-Baroness Floella Benjamin OBE, who came to Britain from Trinidad as a 10-year-old in 1960, campaigned alongside activist Patrick Vernon for Windrush Day to be celebrated in the UK two years ago, on its 70th anniversary.
+Baroness Floella Benjamin DBE, who came to Britain from Trinidad as a 10 year old in 1960, joined activist Patrick Vernon in campaigning for Windrush Day to be celebrated in the UK – a motion that was eventually granted in 2018.

-The voyage to Essex was a hurtful experience for many Caribbeans.
+The voyage to the UK and the ensuing years were a hurtful experience for many Caribbeans.
 Uprooted in search of a new future, they left behind a life of familiarity to rebuild a country they hoped to call home, and often lost more than they gained.

 On her first-hand experience, Benjamin writes: “Many of my childhood experiences in that new culture and unbelievably hostile environment, were character building.
 They gave me the tools and fortitude to become the person I am today.”